I’m obsessed with Greece.

 The first thing you should do in Athens is a no-brainer: buy your combined ticket.

-For €30, you’ll gain access to all of the main attractions in Athens, including the Acropolis, so you’re going to want to get your hands on one.
-Not only will you get to explore the Acropolis, but you’ll also be able to enter the Ancient Agora, Roman Agora, Hadrian’s Library, Aristotle’s School, Kerameikos, and the Olympieion — you can visit each of these once over a five-day period, and you can buy the ticket at the entrance to any of them.
+Well, it costs €30, and for that, you’ll gain access to all of the main attractions in Athens, including the Acropolis.
+Not only will you get to explore the most famous site in the city, but you’ll also be able to enter the Ancient Agora, Roman Agora, Hadrian’s Library, Aristotle’s School, Kerameikos, and the Olympieion — you can visit each of these once over a five-day period, and you can buy the ticket at the entrance to any of them.
+I bought mine from the Ancient Agora.
+You’ll save a whole bunch of money by doing this, so the only reason not to get the combined ticket is if you think you’ll only want to see one or two of the attractions.

 As we were serenaded by the screeching sounds of a teenager learning to play Despacito on his accordion, we queued up at the Ancient Agora to buy our ticket.

 The Ancient Agora was built in the 6th Century BC and was once the centre of life in ancient Athens.
-Used as a marketplace and gathering spot, this was where you’d have found people like Socrates, Aristotle and Plato having a wander around town.
-Almost all of the commercial, political, and social activity took place in the ancient Agora.
+Used as a marketplace and gathering spot, this was where you’d have found people like Socrates, Aristotle and Plato casually wandering around town.
+Almost all of the commercial, political, and social activity took place in the ancient Agora, so this is a hugely important area to check out.

-We kicked off our explorations with a wander around the Temple of Hephaestus, known as the best-preserved temple in Athens.
-And it sure was impressive when you consider that it was built in 415 BC — it was still in great condition.
+We kicked off our explorations with a wander around the Temple of Hephaestus, which is the best-preserved temple in Athens.
+And it sure was impressive when you consider that it was built in 415 BC — it was in great condition, as you can see from my photo above.

 The views were pretty acceptable, too.